Iron Infusion: Benefits, Side Effects & What to Expect

 Are There Any Side Effects of the Iron Infusion?

-Yes, despite being generally considered safe.
-There is a risk that some side effects of the iron infusion can occur.
+Yes, despite being a safe & efficient procedure, there is a risk of some side effects to occur.
 Common ones include:

 Mild Side Effects | Serious Side Effects (Rare) |